Read Bryant boiler reviews

 This is the only model with an "Easy Access" burner door for easy maintenance.

-The BW 4/5 boilers have received a government EnergyStar due to their relative efficiency.
+The BW 4/5 boilers have received an EnergyStar rating.

 Preferred Series BW9 Boiler

-This boiler is at the top of Bryant's line.
+This boiler is at the top of Bryant's line and has received an EnergyStar rating.
 It has an AFUE of 90 and is powered by gas.
-It has mostly the same features as the other boilers.
-Its heat exchanger is aluminum.
-It also received an EnergyStar.
+It has an aluminum heat exchanger, and many of the same features as Bryant's other boilers.

 Bryant boilers should be installed and regularly inspected by a qualified technician.
 Homeowners should make sure that their boiler always has adequate airflow available.
-This means both that the boiler should not be surrounded by material and that the room should not be airtight.
+The boiler should also be installed far from insulation and combustible materials.

 The Legacy boiler, the Preferred BW3, and the Preferred BW4/5 come with a five-year warranty on their parts and a twenty-year warranty on their heat exchangers.